Wodie/p25link/README.md

 ## For P25NX network:
 Voice talk groups 10100 to 10599.

-voice talk group announce as with pnxmono.
+Voice talk group announce as with pnxmono.

 TMS (text messages) implemented if repeaters are on the same TG.

 Page functionality implemented if repeaters are on same TG.

 Repeater Scan mode with priority index for talk groups.

 Local and remote courtesy tones.

 Use the same router setup as with pnxmono.

 ## For P25-MMDVM network:
 Voice talk groups 11 to 65534.

 Local and remote courtesy tones.

 ## For P25Link network:
 Voice talk groups TBD.

 TMS (text messages) implemented if repeaters are on P25Link network.

 Page functionality implemented if repeaters are on P25Link network.

 Repeater Scan mode with priority index for talk groups.

 Local and remote courtesy tones.